 Chasing or hunting for other animals can put your dog at risk of getting lost or hurt.
 Not to mention the risk to you of being dragged over if your dog spots a squirrel before you.

-Ignoring all calls to come back is common in dogs while chasing or hunting.
+is common in dogs while chasing or hunting.

 Modern dog training focuses on being aligned with scientific research.
 I am not just aligned with it.
 I actively contribute to the research about prey drive in dogs.